Generic Name: Methadone hydrochloride

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
 Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
 In addition, abuse of opioids can occur in the absence of true addiction.

-Methadone hydrochloride tablets, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
+Methadone hydrochloride tablet, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
 Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state law, is strongly advised.

 Risks Specific to Abuse of Methadone Hydrochloride Tablets